Resource theory of quantum uncomplexity

-To quantify a state's resourcefulness in computation, Brown and Susskind define a state's \emph{uncomplexity} as the gap between the state's greatest possible complexity and actual complexity (Fig.~\ref{fig:SusskindCircuitsAndComplexity}\textbf{(a)})~\cite{Brown_18_Second}.
-According to a counting argument, an $\Sites$-qubit state's maximum possible complexity, $\comp_\Max$, scales as $e^\Sites$~\cite{Susskind_18_Three}.
-Brown and Susskind argue that uncomplexity decreases monotonically under random, chaotic dynamics; complexity obeys an analog of the second law of thermodynamics~\cite{Brown_18_Second}.
+To quantify a state's resourcefulness in computation intuitively, Brown and Susskind define a state's \emph{uncomplexity} as the gap between the state's greatest possible complexity, $\comp_\Max$, and actual complexity [Fig.~\ref{fig:SusskindCircuitsAndComplexity}\textbf{(a)}]~\cite{Brown_18_Second}.
+According to a counting argument, an $\Sites$-qubit state's $\comp_\Max$ scales as $e^\Sites$~\cite{Susskind_18_Three}.
+Uncomplexity appears to decrease monotonically under random dynamics; complexity obeys an analog of the second law of thermodynamics~\cite{Brown_17_Quantum,Brown_18_Second,Susskind_18_Three,Bao_18_Quantum,Karar_18_Holographic,Lezgi_21_Complexity,Bai_22_Towards}.
 This ``second law of uncomplexity'' led Brown and Susskind to conjecture that a resource theory for quantum uncomplexity can be defined.
+We formulate that resource theory precisely and use it to prove bounds on operational tasks' efficiencies.